 What’s wanted from a test is its positive predictive value (PPV).
 This value is the number of positive tests that truly indicate the presence of what’s being tested for, COVID-19, in this example.

 The most common error about screening is assuming that a positive test reveals the prevalence of the disease.
 It’s the other way around.
 The prevalence must be known before the PPV can be calculated.
-Below is a table indicating the PPV of a test that is 95% sensitive at different prevalence values.
+Below is a table indicating the PPV of a test that is 95% sensitive and specific at different prevalence values.
 Remember that almost no medical test is that sensitive.

 The takeaway point is that the larger the population tested the greater the number of false positive tests that will be observed.
 Our public health officials have rightly advised that only a selected number of people be tested for COVID-19.
 They have not explained the problem of false positive tests when a large population the vast majority of whom do not have the virus is tested.
-In fact, I have seen no discussion of what the sensitivity of the test now used is.